 Older recessed lighting installations also known as “can lights” are often found to be in an unsafe condition.
-These lights were designed to be installed in the open so the heat that is generated can freely dissipate.
-Most older can lights requires minimum of 3 inches clearance around the light.
-The problem arises when insulation in the attic gets packed around these fixtures and in some cases, the fixture gets covered completely.
+These lights were designed to be installed in the open so the heat that is generated by the hot bulb can freely dissipate.
+Most older can lights require a minimum of three inches of free air clearance around the light fixture.
+The problem arises when insulation in the attic gets packed against these fixtures and in some cases, the fixture gets covered completely.

-Sometimes loose insulation migrates or gets blown around the light over time and in other cases the light gets covered when someone decides to add insulation to the attic without considering the lighting.
-It may have even been installed wrong at the time of construction but in any case, it is in need of correction.
-The simplest solution is obviously to pull the insulation away from the lights.
-However, this leaves you with an uninsulated area on your ceiling which is not ideal either (though much better than having a fire hazard present).
+Loose insulation migrates or gets blown over the light fixture or it gets covered when someone decides to add insulation to the attic without considering the recessed can.
+It may have been installed incorrectly at the time of construction, but the reason does not matter, it is in need of correction.
+The simplest solution is obviously to pull the insulation away from the cans.
+The problem with this method is that it leaves you with an uninsulated area on your ceiling which allows heat loss.
+Not an ideal situation (though much better than having a fire hazard present).

 Better solutions would be replace the old can lights with fixtures rated for insulation contact (IC) or install a fire rated recessed light cover.